 Extended support was also announced for millions of workers through the Self-Employment Income Support Scheme (SEISS), as well as businesses forced to close as a result of COVID-19 restrictions.

-We have provided a round-up of the measures and links to more information below, but the main highlights are as follows:
+We have provided a round-up of the latest support schemes announced by the Government over the past couple of months, including links to more information.
+The main highlights are as follows:

-- Extension of the Self-Employment Income Support Scheme (SEISS) until April 2021 with revised terms
+- Extension of the Self-Employment Income Support Scheme (SEISS) until end of March 2021 with updated terms

 - Relaxed repayment terms for CBILS and BBLS, with the maximum term extended from 6 to 10 years

 - Extension of VAT reduction (to 5%) for the hospitality and tourism industries until 31 March 2021